• Skip to primary navigation

 Pro Tips

-4. Cooking time varies by your grill and the burger, so cook to a final temperature, never by time alone.
+2. Cooking time varies depending on your grill and the burgers, so cook to a final temperature, rather than relying solely on time.

-8. Nutrition is calculated for the meat only and does not allow for the fat drainage.
-Salt is my estimate of "to taste."
+4. Nutrition is calculated for meat only and does not allow for fat drainage.
+Salt is my estimate of "to taste.

 To adjust the recipe size: